 Private API

-Private APIs are developed exclusively for use by an organization’s own, internal development teams.
-They are designed to streamline challenges specific to the organization, and therefore should be built with the needs of the internal development team in mind.
+Private APIs are developed exclusively for use by an organization’s own internal development teams.
+They are designed to streamline challenges specific to the organization and, therefore, should be built with the needs of the internal development team in mind.

 Advantages:

-Private APIs are used to help integrate a company’s internal IT systems and enable developers to more easily roll out new apps and other tech.
+Private APIs help integrate a company’s internal IT systems and enable developers to more easily roll out new apps and other tech.
 While these products may be designed for public use, the internal API remains exclusive to the organization.
 Private APIs can help significantly minimize operational redundancies and increase productivity.

 Disadvantages:

-Even though private APIs are by their nature internal, there are a number of security challenges they create.
+Even though private APIs are, by their nature, internal, there are a number of security challenges they create.
 They often still interact with client-facing APIs at other enterprises, creating vulnerabilities.
 Host enterprises need to ensure that each internal API is properly protected against cybersecurity threats.

 API protocol types